HCAHPS 101: What HCAHPS Surveys mean for hospitals

 Is participation in the HCAHPS survey mandatory?

 CMS requires hospitals who bill Medicare through the Inpatient Prospective Payment System (IPPS) to conduct HCAHPS surveys.
-IPPS hospitals that fail to report HCAHPS measures to CMS are subject to possible Medicare payment reductions.
+IPPS hospitals that fail to report HCAHPS scores to CMS are subject to possible Medicare payment reductions.
 Non-IPPS hospitals, like critical access hospitals, can voluntarily participate in HCAHPS.

 What types of questions does the Survey ask?